Got the Blues? Try Something New

 The "Sea"

-My next series is called “the Sea” because it reminds me of the ocean with white caps on a cloudy, windy day.
+Another fractal art series of mine is called “the Sea” because it reminds me of the ocean with white caps on a cloudy, windy day.
 I see the ocean from my house here in Seward Alaska, and we have plenty of wild windy days!
 Looking at the white caps is an indication of whether the boats will go out each day and how sea sick you might get!
 The colors of the ocean change with the light.

 Photo by Ivan Bandura on Unsplash